Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 • Consider alternative lighting solutions for shaded or heavily trafficked steps.

-If installed thoughtfully and in the right conditions, solar deck lights can enhance the safety and appearance of your steps.
-However, for areas with higher safety concerns or limited sunlight, we highly recommend using dedicated solar step lights designed specifically for this purpose.
-You can find excellent options here: Solar Step Lights | Powerbee Ltd.
+If installed thoughtfully and in the right conditions, deck lights can enhance the safety and appearance of your steps.
+However, for areas with higher safety concerns or limited sunlight, we highly recommend using dedicated step lights designed specifically for this purpose.
+You can find excellent options here: Shop Step Lights | Powerbee Ltd.

-+ Do solar deck lights need direct sunlight?
++ Do these lights need direct sunlight?

 The short answer is: it depends on the season and your location.
 Let’s break it down: